 Latest Coronavirus Restrictions

-You can keep up to date with the latest information on Coronavirus on the government website or visit NHS UK for advice and information.
+You can also visit NHS UK for advice and information.
 More information for businesses can be found on our Coronavirus advice for businesses page.
 We have also prepared information for Council Housing tenants.

 We also have guidance and practical tips to help you to keep active and protect your mental health in our Coronavirus: Help for families and individuals section.

 Our key responsibilities are to protect our communities (especially those who are vulnerable), our staff, to maintain priority service delivery and assist our business community where possible.

 If you need any information in another language you can translate our website using Google Translate (you just need to select the language you want to translate the website to, and then click the blue hyperlink below it).

 - cover your mouth with a tissue or your sleeve when you cough or sneeze;

 - put used tissues in the bin straight away;